gatsbyjs/gatsby/docs/docs/how-to/functions/getting-started.md

 [Learn more about dynamic routes](/docs/how-to/functions/routing#dynamic-routing)

-## Typescript
+## TypeScript

-Functions can be written in JavaScript or Typescript.
+Functions can be written in JavaScript or TypeScript.

 ```ts:title=src/api/typescript.ts
 import { GatsbyFunctionRequest, GatsbyFunctionResponse } from "gatsby"